thejasrathan/AirSeatlle/README.md

 #Motivation:
 This project has been conducted as a part of Udacity's Data Scientist Nanodegree.
 The Students were to pick a dataset, come up with some questions and answer those questions through a blogpost.
 The questions I chose was:

-how to get the best price
+Best ways to achieve the best price on AirBNB?
-how to get better reviews
+Best way to achieve good reviews?
-can a machine learning model accurately predict price on AirBnB
+Is it possile to make an accurate predictive model for listing price based on machine leraning?

 #Summary